 Te Anau is the point to begin your self-drive or coach and cruise tour to Piopiotahi / Milford Sound.
 Trips to Patea/Doubtful Sound depart from Manapouri with tour operators offering coach and cruise/kayak options from Te Anau.

+Fiordland is a giant playground and the ultimate family destination where lifelong memories are created.
 The majority of Te Anau’s activities are focused around the stunning lake and easy access to Fiordland National Park.
 Activities include: